relsqui/flyingpigs/README.md

   LOAD_THRESHOLD=3
 ```

-### authentication ###
-flyingpigs will check for an ssh-agent and create one if it doesn't exist, then check for keys and add them if not present.
-For best results, set up ssh keys and get all the systems you'll be checking on into your known_hosts ahead of time.
-Failing that, flyingpigs will attempt to guess when you'll need to authenticate interactively and keep those processes in the foreground (instead of backgrounding them to save time).
-You can tell it to do this for all systems being checked with --serial.

-To specify a different user than your current one to connect as, prepend the username to the hostname using normal ssh syntax: `flyingpigs relsqui@carabiner.peeron.com`.

 ### what's a runaway? ###
 You can change the criteria for what processes are considered potential runaways by setting the environment variables, specifying them on the command line, or a combination of the two.
 The specific options take precedence over the environment variables, and both of those take precedence over the general resource threshold option.
 So one rather overcomplicated way to configure your criteria would be like this:
 ```